xwu35/VTPhageFinder/README.md

 ## Usage

-VTPhageFinder supports two mapping software options (bowtie2 and minimap2), with minimap2 used by default.
+VTPhageFinder supports two mapping software options (bowtie2 and minimap2) and two assembler options (megahit and spades), with minimap2 and spades used by default.
 Detailed usage information can be viewed using the -h or --help flags `python VTPhageFinder.py -h`.

 ### dry run